 Supplements per person

-The tour offers accommodation in B&B, masseria and 3/4* hotels.
+The tour offers accommodation in Masseria, Trulli house and 4* hotels.

 We will take care of your luggage while you are walking.

 For the whole duration of your tour, you can contact our assistance numbers.